OctopusDeploy/docs/docs/installation/installing-octopus/index.md

 The Octopus Deploy Server is software that you download and install on one of your own servers, just like you would install Microsoft SQL Server.
 The Octopus Deploy Server:

 - runs as a Windows Service
-- stores its data in a [SQL Server database](/docs/home/administration/octopus-database.md)
+- stores its data in aÂ [SQL Server database](/docs/home/administration/octopus-database.md)
 - has an embedded HTTP server which presents the main Octopus user interface (the **Octopus Web Portal**)